linzinha/KoLmafia-updater/README.md

 ### Python version
 Due to the use of switch case handling, this script **requires** at least Python 3.10 or later.

-It was written on version 3.11.3
+It was written with version 3.11.3

 ### OS
 While the goal is to be OS Agnostic, I've only tested so far on Windows 10 so cannot confirm full compatibility with Linux/Unix systems.
 Testing is appreciated!